Nathan Barnatt

-Nathan James Barnatt (born February 2, 1981) is an American actor, comedian, dancer, YouTuber, singer, and filmmaker.
-He is best known for his famous comic characters Keith Apicary and "Dad".
+Nathan James Barnatt (born February 2, 1981) is an American actor, comedian, dancer, YouTuber, stuntman, filmmaker and boxer.
+He is best known for his famous comical characters Keith Apicary and "Dad".

+Early life

+Nathan Barnatt was born on February 2, 1981.
+He graduated from Medway High School in Massachusetts.
+Prior to moving to Los Angeles, Barnatt worked as a gravedigger for two years.

 Career

 Barnatt appeared on Comedy Central's The Gong Show with Dave Attell in 2008, on Comedy Central's Ghosts/Aliens pilot in 2009, and on This Show Will Get You High in 2010.
 In 2012, Barnatt developed a show with Adult Swim based on his Keith Apicary character called Youth Large.
 The Youth Large pilot was written by Barnatt, his brother Seth, and Paul Cummings (who is also the director).
 However, Adult Swim passed on the pilot but it was released online in August 2014.
-Since then Barnatt has sold shows to television networks Nickelodeon, Amazon, Comedy Central, Fox and Viceland.
+Since then, Barnatt has sold shows to television networks Nickelodeon, Amazon, Comedy Central, Fox and Viceland.

 Barnatt is a performer at the Upright Citizens Brigade theater in Hollywood California.
 He is also an amateur dancer, as displayed in his videos including a Kimberly Cole audition session.
-Because of his dancing and physical comedy skills, he was set to be the lead dancing clown for Michael Jackson's canceled This Is It concerts before dropping out to work on a Comedy Central pilot.

 His popularity in the Kimberly Cole audition video has led him to appear in the music video for Kimberly Cole's "U Make Me Wanna" in his Keith Apicary character.
 Barnatt also appeared in character in a music video for "Let It Roll" by Flo Rida and "Paradise" by Laidback Luke.
 He appears in character in the music video for "Freestyle" by country music group Lady Antebellum.

 In 2012, Barnatt was featured on the front cover of LA Weekly magazine, covering his success on YouTube.
 In 2013, Barnatt provided voice work on the Animation Domination show High School USA! as one of the main characters, Lamort Blackstein.

 In 2015, Barnatt played a police officer in the music video for "Sugar" by Robin Schulz.